tonyboutwell/Quantum-Pathways/README.md

 1. Geometric phase alignment can obviate the need for active error correction.
 2. Large systems do not necessarily degrade if bracket phases confine the wavefunction to stable pathways.
 3. Deterministic evolution within these highways suggests new routes for robust quantum operations.
+4. Multiple solutions found via random trials confirm the bracket approach is not a one-off phenomenon but rather emerges from deeper symmetries in the parameter space.
 ##
 #### 5.2 Practical Potential